 By Brent Huigens, CEO

-This past February, a 2000 Tom Brady Rookie Card (PSA 10) sold for nearly $110,000 at auction, making it one of the most valuable trading cards in the world.
+In February of 2019, a 2000 Tom Brady Rookie Card (PSA 10) sold for nearly $110,000 at auction, making it one of the most valuable trading cards in the world.
 Its rise in the marketplace was swift: valued at $5,000 in 2012, it doubled to $10,000 in two years, then reached $35,000 in 2016.
 While not every trading card generates this level of return, such results highlight why trading cards are becoming a viable alternative investment opportunity.

 Those interested in participating in stock, bond, real estate and other markets have no shortage of financial firms at the ready to help build a well-diversified portfolio.
 For those interested in participating in the promising trading card market, however, expert guidance is not as easy to acquire.
 Consider these six steps to getting started: